eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 #### 6.1.2 Relying Party Linkability

 Relying Party linkability is the ability for Relying Parties to link together multiple authentications performed by a User using a Wallet Unit.
-Note that it is inherent for the use cases that the **same** Relying Party shall be able to link together multiple presentations of a pseudonym, as it must be unique per Relying Party.
+Note that it is inherent for the use cases that the **same** Relying Party shall be able to link together multiple presentations of a pseudonym, as it must be unique per Relying Party and per User.
 However, **different** Relying Parties should not be able to infer any information about whether they have interacted with one or multiple Users by comparing multiple authentications using pseudonyms.

 To prevent Relying Party linkability, it is necessary to ensure that no unique (per Wallet Unit) value is presented to multiple different Relying Parties.
 Depending on the type of attestation used for registration (see [Section 5.2.3](#523-pseudonym-attestation), this may or may not be the case for [W3C WebAuthn].

 If *Basic Attestations* are used, where each Wallet Unit holds only one attestation key pair and corresponding certificate, the public key of this attestation key pair may be such a unique value that is presented to multiple Relying Parties.
 [W3C WebAuthn] suggests to ensure that multiple different Authenticators hold the same attestation key pair, thereby no longer making it a unique value for correlation.
 However, please note that this implies letting several different Wallet Units share the same private key.
 This is against best security practices, as it implies private keys must be transferred to or from Wallet Units, which increases the risk of keys being compromised.
+It could however be deemed as a compromise to achieve better privacy properties – without necessarily ensuring it with high level of assurance.

 If an *Attestation CA* is used to issue certificates on multiple attestation keys, the degree to which Relying Parties can correlate the different certificates can be reduced.
 However, as long as an Authenticator uses a single attestation key more than once to sign a Pseudonym, the Relying Parties can still deduce some information by correlating attestation public keys.
 This mitigation is similar to the proposals of Method B and Method C (Limited-time Attestations and Rotating-batch Attestations) from the discussion paper on topic A.